-Since FY 20101 HUD has limited all annual income limit decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median income.
-HUD has maintained these limits to increases and decreases in income limits for FY 2018.
-The national median income for the United States for FY 2018 is \$71,900, an increase of 5.7 percent compared with the national median income in FY 2017.
-Twice this change is greater than five percent, so this higher value is used as the cap on increases, or almost 11.5 percent.
+Since FY 2010 HUD has limited all annual income limit decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median income.
+HUD has maintained these limits to increases and decreases in income limits for FY 2019.
+The national median income for the United States for FY 2019 is \$75,500, an increase of five percent over the national median income in FY 2018.
+Twice this change is 10 percent which is greater than five percent, so this higher value is used as the cap on increases.

 HUD Section 8 Income Limits begin with the calculation of medians.
 HUD uses the Section 8 program's Fair Market Rent (FMR) area definitions in developing medians, which means that median incomes are developed for each metropolitan area, parts of some metropolitan areas, and each nonmetropolitan county.
-There were no changes to the geographic area definitions used last year in the calculation of the FY 2017 median incomes.
-HUD income limits are calculated for every FMR area with adjustments for family size and for areas that have unusually high or low income-to-housing-cost relationships.
+For FY 2019, there are two changes to the geographic area definitions used last year.
+First, the two counties (islands) that comprise the Kahului-Wailuku-Lahaina, HI no longer have separate income limits; there is one income limit throughout the metropolitan area for FY 2019.
+Second, Enid, OK is a new metropolitan area, formed out of nonmetropolitan Garfield County.
+HUD Section 8 Income Limits are calculated for every FMR area with adjustments for family size and for areas that have unusually high or low income-to-housing-cost relationships.

-1 Prior to FY 2010, HUD maintained a "hold harmless" policy, whereby Section 8 income limits for certain areas were held at previously published levels when reductions would otherwise have resulted from changes in housing cost, median income, or income limit methodologies, or changes in metropolitan area definitions.
+&lt;sup>1 Prior to FY 2010, HUD maintained a "hold harmless" policy, whereby Section 8 income limits for certain areas were held at previously published levels when reductions would otherwise have resulted from changes in housing cost, median income, or income limit methodologies, or changes in metropolitan area definitions.

-The 2015 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) median family income data (as opposed to household income data) are the basis of FY 2018 Income Limits for all areas of geography, except for the U.S. Virgin Islands and the Pacific Islands.
-The Consumer Price Index forecast published by the Congressional Budget Office (CBO) is used to bring the ACS and PRCS data forward from mid-2015 to the mid-point of the fiscal year, April 2018.
+The 2016 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) median family income data (as opposed to household income data) are the basis of FY 2019 Income Limits for all areas of geography, except for the U.S. Virgin Islands and the Pacific Islands.
+The Consumer Price Index forecast published by the Congressional Budget Office (CBO) is used to bring the ACS and PRCS data forward from mid-2016 to the mid-point of the fiscal year, April 2019.
 The median incomes and income limits in the U.S. Virgin Islands and the Pacific Islands (Guam, American Samoa and the Northern Marianas) are based on 2010 Decennial Census data which is the most current information available.
-The decennial data used for the U.S. Virgin Islands and the Pacific Islands and the Pacific Islands is trended forward using the change in national median incomes between 1999 (which is the year of the income in the decennial census) and 2015, (from the ACS).
-The same CBO forecast is then applied from mid-2015 to the mid-point of the fiscal year, April 2018.
+The decennial data used for the U.S. Virgin Islands and the Pacific Islands and the Pacific Islands is trended forward using the change in national median incomes between 1999 (which is the year of the income in the decennial census) and 2016, (from the ACS).
+The same CBO forecast is then applied from mid-2016 to the mid-point of the fiscal year, April 2019.